aayush9400/tf-s2cnn/README.md

 To clarify the possible parameter choices for `s2_near_identity_grid`:
 #### max_beta:
-Adapts the size of the kernel as angle measured from the north pole.
+Adapts the size of the kernel as the angle measured from the north pole.
 Conventional CNNs on flat space usually use a fixed kernel size but pool the signal spatially.
 This spatial pooling gives the kernels in later layers an effectively increased field of view.
 One can emulate a pooling by a factor of 2 in spherical CNNs by decreasing the signal bandwidth by 2 and increasing `max_beta` by 2.